Functions

 ROUND(expr[, digits])

-Function Description: Returns the rounded value of the specified field.
+Function Description: Obtains the rounded result of the specified field.

-Return Result Type: Matches the original data type of the specified field.
+Return Result Type: Consistent with the original data type of the specified field.

 Applicable Data Types: